Sundaresan-Karunakaran/PantryChef-MWC/README.md

 - The google-services.json is required for Firebase.
 Place the file in /app .
 - final_recipes.csv and ingredients.csv is required for the initial setup.
 Place both the files in app/src/main/assests.
 - Place your Gemini API key in the local.properties file in the root of the project.Also change the sdk directory.
+- Add the link to jitpack i.e maven { url = uri("https://jitpack.io") } to the dependencyResolutionManagement in settings.gradle.kts

 Link to both the files are forwarded to the TAs on the email.